harrycresswell/harry/content/page/ecommerce.md

 ## Previous project

-To give you an idea of how your eCommerce website might function, I previously designed a Shopify powered website for [albioncycling.com](https:/>/www.albioncycling.com/).
+To give you an idea of how your eCommerce website might function, I previously designed a Shopify powered website for [albioncycling.com](https://www.albioncycling.com/).

 For a detailed look at my process for this project, you can find a case study here: [Albioncycling.com case study](https://harrycresswell.com/projects/albion/).

 ## Client testimonials

+Here are a couple of testimonials in case you’re interested to read what a few of my previous clients have to say:

 > “Harry manages to at once meet seriously impressive digital skills with a great eye for design and an attention to detail that can satisfy even a client with OCD...Nothing is ever too much trouble.”
 > – Rose Beer @ Rose Beer Beauty.